Check If You Have a Water Softener Draining Continuously

 Locate your water softener between the main water line and your taps.
 You'll need to check if the seals on the water softener are split, torn, or have shifted out of place, or if the piston is scored or scratched.
-If you spot any of these issues, water could leak through the backwash line.
+If you spot any of these issues, water could leak through the backwash line and you could end up with a water softener draining continuously.

 Check that the control head is in the service position.
 The control head sits on top of the tall, thinner tank and looks a bit boxy.
 It could be black, gray, or even green.
 If the dial says it’s in the service position, then it’s sending conditioned water to the home.